raspberrypilearning/music-player/en/step_2.md

 title: V1 micro:bit users
 ---

-The speaker output is only available on the V2 of the micro:bit.
+The speaker output is only available on the V2 micro:bit.
 You will need to connect external headphones/speakers to play sound on the V1.
 You will still be able to play the sound on the simulator.

-There is a [guide to connecting headphones/speakers to the V1 micro:bit.](https://makecode.microbit.org/projects/hack-your-headphones/make){:target="_blank"}.
+There is a [guide to connecting headphones/speakers to the V1 micro:bit](https://makecode.microbit.org/projects/hack-your-headphones/make){:target="_blank"}.

 --- /collapse ---